grimnebulin/emacs-kanji-quiz/README.md

 of the paragraph must be a list of hiragana readings for each successive kanji character, in order.
 The readings are separated by any space character (those matching the regular expression `\s-`, or the Unicode character IDEOGRAPHIC SPACE, U+3000).
+A reading may be followed by a positive whole number in parentheses, which indicates that the reading spans that number of kanji.
+If a reading is not followed by such text, then it is taken to span a single kanji.

 The remaining lines of each paragraph are the English definition of the term.
 The definition may extend over any number of lines.

-If the number of provided readings does not match the number of kanji in the term, an error will be signaled when the terms are parsed.
+If the sum of the spans of the provided readings does not match the number of kanji in the term, an error will be signaled when the terms are parsed.

-Terms which consist of multiple kanji characters whose pronunciation is represented by a single group of furigana—for example, 今日 (きょう, kyō; "today")—are not yet supported.

 ## Examples